 Give the county the authority to inspect private stormwater control facilities, and to require property owners to maintain them.

-Not grant waivers of water quality controls for non-bonded lots with more than 18% impervious surface.
+Not waive water quality controls for non-bonded lots with more than 18% impervious surface.

 Adopt green building approaches and landscaping with native plants and trees at all public facilities in the watershed.